trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

     (power 9))))
 {% endhighlight %}

-The semantics are that any `:date-switch` block has its branches checked against the current date and the children of the correct branch used in place of the `:date-switch` in the config structure.
+The semantics are that any `:date-switch` block has its branches checked against the current date and the children of the correct branch are used in place of the `:date-switch` in the config structure.
 Note that each branch can contain multiple sub-trees.

 Now, just that small example took a while for me to type and get the indentation correct.
 People at Jane Street are frequently making edits where they just want to quickly change some numbers but have to make sure they get the syntax and indentation right and have everything still look nice.
 This is begging for automation!

-So they asked me to write a tool that would allow people to just edit the file and run a command, and it would automatically scope their changes to the current day, or a date they specify, by detecting the differences between the current contents and the committed contents in version control.
+So they asked me to write a tool that would allow people to just edit the file and run a command, and it would automatically scope their changes to the current day, or a date they specify, by detecting the differences between the current contents on disk and the committed contents in version control.

 When I first heard the problem, it sounded pretty easy and I thought I'd be done within a few days, but I discovered a number of catches after starting and it ended up taking 5 weeks.
 This sounds like we maybe should have abandoned it when we discovered how complex it was, but given how much time expensive people were spending doing these edits, sometimes under time pressure when every extra minute had a high cost, it was worth it to get it right.

 The first thing I discovered is that they had a library for parsing and serializing s-expressions while preserving indentation and comments, but it didn't cleanly handle making structural modifications to the parse tree.
 Before even starting the rest of the project I had to write a library that provided a better data model for doing this and having the result be nicely indented.

 Next, the real syntax for these date switch blocks is more complicated than my description and has a static constraint where the branches must cover every date in the current context and no more, including when nested inside other switches.
 I also didn't want edits to `:date-switch` blocks to themselves be scoped to a date, since that would create invalid syntax.
-This required I parse my earlier style-preserving representation into one that computed date context and represented `:date-switch` blocks specially in the [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) as well as transform back from my representation to the one I could output.
+This required I parse my earlier style-preserving representation into one that computed date context and represented `:date-switch` blocks specially in an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) as well as transform back from my representation to the one I could output.

 Now finally I was ready to start on the actual algorithm.
-The basics of what I had to do was take two trees and wrap differing sub-trees in a `:date-switch` block with the old contents in one branch and the new contents in the other branch.
+The basic task my script had to do was take two trees and wrap differing sub-trees in a `:date-switch` block with the old contents in one branch and the new contents in the other branch.
 The thing is, there are many ways to do this.
 The switch can be placed at many different levels and there may be multiple edits and it's not specified how to group them.
-Technically it could just add a `:date-switch` at the top level, but that wouldn't be very satisfying, just like how technically the `diff` command could just output the entire old file prefixed with `-` and then the new file prefixed with `+` but then nobody would use it.
+Technically it could just add a `:date-switch` at the top level with the old file in one branch and the new file in another, but that wouldn't be very satisfying, just like how technically the `diff` command could just output the entire old file prefixed with `-` and then the new file prefixed with `+`, but then nobody would use it.
 I needed an algorithm that gave reasonable-looking and compact changes for real-world edits.
-It shouldn't double the file size in an enormous `:date-switch` just because I changed a single number.
+It shouldn't double the file size in an enormous `:date-switch` when only a single number changed.

 ## The Heuristic Approach

 If you just want to read about the optimal algorithm and not why one was necessary you can [skip this section](#a-tree-diff-optimizer).

-First I came up with a simple algorithm that I thought would work in almost all real-world cases.
+First, I came up with a simple algorithm that I thought would work in almost all real-world cases.
 I simply recursively walked down the tree until I got to either a leaf that was different or a node that had a different number of children, and then it would put a `:date-switch` at that level.

 This didn't produce the most satisfying results, it was okay for changes to leaves, but as soon as you added or removed a child from a list, it would duplicate most of the list when it could have taken advantage of the ability to have a different number of children in each branch.